-- From Harry Potter and the Order of the Phoenix: Fred and George Weasley's "Skiving Snackboxes".
+- In Harry Potter and the Order of the Phoenix, Fred and George Weasley's "Skiving Snackboxes".
 One end of the candy will make you graphically ill (nausea/vomiting, nosebleeds, rashes, etc.); upon being excused from your class, you eat the other half, which restores you to perfect health.

 - In Harry Potter and the Deathly Hallows, Ron intends to explain why he isn't returning to Hogwarts by claiming to be ill with spattergroit (a highly contagious fungal disease), and has a ghoul impersonate him in bed with the condition.
 He does this with his family's assistance, since they're really all in danger.

 - The Shel Silverstein poem "Sick" consists of Peggy Ann McKay listing symptoms of her illness — from a sliver to a 108 degree fever to a shrunken brain — keeping her from going to school until she realizes it's Saturday, when she miraculously recovers.